 At first, I thought “Who am I to talk about a time I overslept when there are people here who witnessed people dying in front of them or suffered sexual assault?”
 But then, it hit me that it is not a competition and that we are here to share our stories with each other, to inspire one another and not to compete with each other.
 In the light of this realization, here is my story about that one time I overslept on a national exam day and how it completely changed my life.

-When I went inside, the principle asked what I was doing in the administration building when I was supposed to be flipping the pages of the physics exam.
-I tried to summon words to explain the situation but I wasn’t able to until I was taken to the infirmary and I was given water and some kind of pills to calm me down.
+When I went inside, the principal asked what I was doing in the administration building when I was supposed to be flipping the pages of the physics exam.
+I tried to summon words to explain the situation, but I wasn’t able to until I was taken to the infirmary and I was given water and some kind of pills to calm me down.
 The look of bewilderment and shock on the principal’s face as I stood there helplessly trying to explain the situation was a premonition of the fact that there’s nothing that can be done.
-In fact, as I was sitting in the infirmary, the principle showed up an hour later telling me that after so many calls and negotiations, it was impossible for me to sit for the physics exam which means that I would get a zero.
-I remember I was thinking that my life was over.
-That high-school diploma was not only a milestone in a person’s life but it was also a life-changing moment and the chances of me not getting it got very high.
+In fact, as I was sitting in the infirmary, the principal showed up an hour later telling me that after so many calls and negotiations, it was impossible for me to sit for the physics exam which means that I would get a zero.
+I remember I thought that my life was over.
+That high-school diploma was not only a milestone in a person’s life, but it was also a life-changing moment and the chances of me not getting it got very high.

 What I thought was a curse turned out to be the best thing that had happened to me.
-Sometimes I think of all the possible things that might have happened if I had woken up on time that day, but then I look around me and I realize that I wouldn’t change a thing about my life right now.
+Sometimes I think of all the possible things that might have happened if I had woken up on time that day, but then I look around me, and I realized that I wouldn’t change a thing about my life right now.